 14. Meditation Improves Self-Esteem

 There have been many studies investigating the relationship between meditation practice and things like self-esteem and body image.
-One of my favorite studies looking at the benefits of meditaiton is a 2005 study investigating self-esteem in women with breast cancer.
+One of my favorite studies looking at the benefits of meditation is a 2005 study investigating self-esteem in women with breast cancer.
 The study looked at tai chi, a form of moving meditation.
 The author found that those who participated in this mindfulness practice showed more self-esteem than those who interacted with a social support group.

 15. Mindfulness Practice Can Help Treat Addiction